Miha-x64/Decouplex/README.md

 #### To do in next releases ####

 - Support DecouplexBatchRequest.retry & document DecouplexBatch;
-- Allow some methods to be called without result or error delivery;
 - Develop `REMOTE` `DeliveryStrategy` to use implementation that runs in another process;
-- Static factory with default parameter values to use in Kotlin without Builder.
+- Static factory with default parameter values to use in Kotlin without Builder;
+- Eager validation.

 #### Currently developing 0.0.3 ####
-- Support nullable @OnResult and @OnError methods' arguments;
+- Support nullable `@OnResult` and `@OnError` methods' arguments by means of `@DcxNullable` annotation;
+- Allow some methods to be called without result or error delivery;

 #### What's new in 0.0.2 ####

-- DeliveryStrategy: a way to transfer arguments from Fragment to Service.
+- DeliveryStrategy: a way to transfer arguments from UI to Service.
-The only one is available for now — `DeliveryStrategy.LOCAL`.
+The only one is available for now — `DeliveryStrategies.LOCAL`.
 Method arguments and return value will now be transferred out of Bundle and there's no need for them to be Parcelable;
 - Adapters' API changed: they aren't dependent on Bundle any more;